HerrerAaron/RHC_Analytics/README.md

 **Workflow**:

-1. Import raw data, diagnose structure and missingness
+1. Imported raw data, diagnosed structure and missingness
-2. Clean and encode, resolving 5 columns with missing values individually, based on *why* each was missing
+2. Cleaned and encoded, resolving 5 columns with missing values individually, based on *why* each was missing
-3. Derive and validate outcome variables from raw dates
+3. Derived and validated outcome variables from raw dates
-4. Compute the naive (unadjusted) comparison and quantify covariate imbalance
+4. Computed the naive (unadjusted) comparison and quantified covariate imbalance
-5. Fit a propensity-score model and apply inverse probability weighting to estimate the adjusted causal effect
+5. Fit a propensity-score model and applied inverse probability weighting to estimate the adjusted causal effect
-6. Train and compare 3 classifiers via cross-validated hyperparameter tuning; evaluate the winner once on a held-out test set
+6. Trained and compared 3 classifiers via cross-validated hyperparameter tuning; evaluated the winner once on a held-out test set
-7. Re-estimate the treatment effect within patient subgroups; formally test whether it differs
+7. Re-estimated the treatment effect within patient subgroups; formally tested whether it differed
 8. Fit Kaplan-Meier curves and a Cox proportional-hazards model for time-to-event analysis
-9. Export cleaned results into a 6-page Power BI dashboard
+9. Exported cleaned results into a 6-page Power BI dashboard

 ### Data Cleaning